-North Carolina Tar Heels Basketball Starting Lineup: Updated UNC Starting 5
+North Carolina Basketball Starting Lineup: Updated UNC Starting 5

-The starting lineup for the #17 ranked North Carolina Tar Heels is as follows:
+The starting lineup for the 2024 North Carolina basketball team is as follows:

 While Armando Bacot and R.J.
 Davis are the only returning starters for the North Carolina Tar Heels, they still have an abundance of talent with other returners, transfers, and recruits.
 The transfer portal is where the Tar Heels will fill their immediate starting lineup needs, as Harrison Ingram, a forward transfer from Stanford, Paxson Wojcik, a guard transfer from Brown, and Cormac Ryan, a guard/forward transfer from Notre Dame, will slide into the starting lineup.